 First, we must make sure we link and lock our upper and lower triangles. (see diagram).
 We create this link through the adduction of the thighs and pelvis.
 This adduction kinetically links the spine to the thighs, activating the origin and insertion points of psoas.
 Further, through squeezing the hui yin or perineum (tai gong), we send a surge of energy into the spine and dan tien.
 Once we connect the lower triangle to the upper triangle in this manner, we must lower the elbows and relax the shoulders to link and lock the two triangles together.
 This connection method MUST be present throughout all stances and footwork to maintain structural integrity and true power.

 However, the activation of the triangles in the Wing Chun stance is not enough on its own.
 We must use forward intent and motion with our wing chun techniques in unison with footwork as a means to separate, split apart or cut through the opponents force.
 This combined with the linking and locking of our upper and lower triangles will have the ability to drive through the opponent’s force and disrupt their balance and power.

-A wedge that is static does not embrace the true function of a wedge and will fail under overwhelming force.
+A triangle that is static does not embrace the true function of a wedge and will fail under overwhelming force.
 However, a wedge that cuts forward on the centerline with correct structure will penetrate and split apart the opponent’s force and affect their core.